aperauch/VMC-on-AWS-App-Portal/README.md

-# VMC Portal
+# VMC on AWS App Portal

 ## Overview
-The VMC Portal is a self-service web application designed to help with administration and management of VMC on AWS resources.
+The VMC on AWS App Portal or simply VMC Portal is a self-service web application designed to help with administration and management of VMC on AWS resources.
 The Portal currently integrates with VMC, NSX-T, and NS1 for DNS management.
 It can be used to provision a public IP address, DNS, and public network access any VM workload hosted in the SDDC

 ## Getting Started
 ### Simple Tutorial